Doh.

 But--and think carefully before you answer--do you really know what the job involves?

 Testing a game requires you to play the game as the developers demand, find bugs and report them, have an eye for detail and some knowledge of the various genres.
+It does NOT mean you play your favorite shooter until you win.

 Expect: to work long hours with little financial compensation and even less appreciation.
 Make no mistake, unless you are a professional game developer yourself, as a game tester you are the bottom man on the totem pole.